-I'm a dynamic and passionate writer who spends every waking moment ... no, of course I'm not.
+I'm a dynamic and passionate writer who spends every waking moment ... lol, no, of course I'm not.
 I'm too old to be dynamic - although I never was - and I write when I have the time.
-I am passionate about writing but worry that I might also be deluded; as I've not invited feedback before I'm not sure if my ramblings are any good.
+I do love writing but worry that I might also be deluded.
+As I've not invited feedback before I'm not sure if my ramblings are any good.

-I'm in my late fifties, female, and live in England; east, past London (but no, I don't know anyone on TOWIE).
+I'm in my late fifties, female, and live in England, east, past London.
 I started writing in 2015, although have nothing finished yet except the Chuck Wendig Flash Fiction Challenges that I've posted and a couple of competition entries.
-BUT I have some ideas and half a novel.
-I hope to finish the novel and start another but I'm at that stage where I need some serious technical/professional advice; research is not easy when people at home (except my daughter) have no idea what you're up to.
+But I have some ideas and half a novel.
+I hope to finish the novel and start another but I'm at that stage where I need some serious technical/professional advice.
+Research is not easy when people at home (except my daughter) have no idea what you're up to.

 I've always read books, lots of them, the odd classic but mostly just good stories.
 And I wrote well at school, but not since, there never seemed to be the time, or spare energy.
 Now I seem to have the 'urge', and a bit of determination.